 Trauma shakes identity.
 Estrangement shakes it even more.

 When your adult child cuts you off, especially without explanation, your mind scrambles to make sense of something that makes no sense.
-And because you’re a loving parent who cared, tried, and showed up, you turn the searchlight inward first.
+And because you’re a loving parent who cared, tried, and showed up, you turn the searchlight inward first and a self-blame cycle starts.
+Partly because if you can blame yourself subconsciously, you think you can then fix the estrangement and have some control in an out-of-control situation.

 Every parent is imperfect.
-Every parent has moments they wish they handled differently.
-But normal human imperfection is not the cause of estrangement.
+Every parent has moments they wish they had handled differently.
+But

 Loving, non‑abusive parents are being labeled “toxic,” “narcissistic,” or “emotionally harmful” by people who have never met them.
 When you’re already in shock and looking for answers, those labels can spin your head around so fast you start believing you must be the villain.